Brenda Carter Blessings

 Within the NKH curriculum I have found both inspiration and a realizable replicable path that honors the enduring urge we have towards freedom and self-realization.
 The kindness at the heart of this approach and the focus on cultivating practices that awaken and heal the ego bring spiritual awakening into everyday living and ongoing learning.
 This body of work awakens the heart and transforms how we relate to all aspects of Life, deepening our contact and compassion.
 This is how I wish to live, and to be able to offer this path to others is a profound blessing.

-Samar Ajani is a healer and teacher at A Society of Souls.
+Samar Ajami is a healer and Senior Teacher at A Society of Souls.
 A passionate traveler and a life-long learner, Samar has studied at leading healing schools around the world.
 She is a Jin Shin Jyutsu practitioner, a Brennan Healing Science graduate, a Rebirther and a Wellness Management Coach.
 Fluent in both Arabic & English, Samar has translated the Jin Shin Jyutsu books into Arabic.
 Samar’s practice is focused on cultivating a heart-centered relationship with the self, others, and all of life.
 Her work is rooted in self-kindness and in the understanding of the human condition.

 Samar's website www.rippleshc.org.